Landlords & Tenants

-Ultimately the landlord is responsible for dealing with an infestation if it means the tenants home isn’t safe for them to live in i.e. if there is the potential an infestation will have an effect on physical or mental health.
+Ultimately the landlord is responsible for dealing with an infestation if it means the tenant’s home isn’t safe for them to live in, i.e., if there is the potential an infestation will affect physical or mental health.

 Local Authority Tenants

 The local authority has legal powers to help with an infestation in your home.
-For example, where an infestation has the potential to be harmful to your health or is a nuisance, then it may be classed as a statutory nuisance.
+For example, where an infestation can be harmful to your health or is a nuisance, it may be classed as a statutory nuisance.
 If the issue’s deemed a statutory nuisance, the local authority may be able to force a landlord to resolve the issue.

-However, please be aware that councils are cutting back on their pest control services and you may find the service is either not available or the waiting times are weeks rather than days.
-In addition, the Council has no statutory obligation to provide pest control treatments to tenants of private landlords, Housing Associations and RSLs regardless of whether they receive Council Tax Benefit or Housing Benefits.
+However, please be aware that councils are cutting back on their pest control services, and you may find the service is either unavailable or the waiting times are weeks rather than days.
+In addition, the Council has no statutory obligation to provide pest control treatments to tenants of private landlords, Housing Associations, and RSLs regardless of whether they receive Council Tax benefits or Housing Benefits.

-If you are unsure whose responsibility a pest issue is please pick up the phone and give us a call.
+If you are unsure whose responsibility a pest issue is, please pick up the phone and call us.